ansys/pyansys-dev-guide/doc/source/guidelines/doc_practices.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 You can build documentation for the `dev_guide <https://github.com/pyansys/dev-guide>`_
 and `pyansys-sphinx-theme <https://github.com/pyansys/pyansys-sphinx-theme>`_ repositories without
 installing a PyAnsys library in development mode.
-However, when you push changes that you have made
+However, for many other PyAnsys libraries, when
-in a local branch to the GitHub repository for other PyAnsys libraries, CI checks typically require
+you push changes that you have made in a local branch to the library's GitHub repository, CI checks
-that the full library is installed.
+typically require that the full library is installed.

 #.
 In Anaconda Powershell, navigate to the base directory in the library's cloned repository.